The Monthly Strategic Shift: The 60-Minute Ritual That Prevents $30K–$60K in Panic Pivots Every Year

 Timeline: Launch in 60 days.

-Revenue impact: 2 deals closed using new positioning (clients wanted combined offering) = $32K vs. would’ve lost both = $32K recovered immediately.
+Revenue impact: 2 deals closed using the new positioning (clients wanted the combined offering), generating $32K that would otherwise have been lost—$32K recovered immediately.

-Caught in month 1 because of systematic signal tracking.
-Would’ve continued losing video deals indefinitely without monthly reviews.
+Why it mattered: Caught in month 1 because of systematic signal tracking; without monthly reviews, they would’ve continued losing video deals indefinitely.

-Move 2: Month 2 — Track Adaptation + Catch New Signals
+Move 2, Month 2: Track Adaptations and Catch New Strategic Signals

 One new signal: Retainer requests appearing (4 clients asking).